FREE Case Review (866) 588-0600

 Timeline for Reporting Cases of E. Coli 0157 Infection

-• Time to illness: The time from when a person is exposed to E. coli O157 from contaminated food, water, or an infected animal or person to the beginning of symptoms.
+• Time to illness: The time from exposure to E. coli O157 from contaminated food, water, or an infected animal or person to the beginning of symptoms.
 For E. coli O157, this is typically 1-3 days.

 • Time to contact with a healthcare provider: The time from the first symptom until the person seeks medical care.
 This is typically 1-5 days.

-• Time to diagnosis: The time from when a person gives a stool sample to when E. coli O157 is obtained from it in a laboratory (typically 1-3 days).
+• Time to diagnosis: When a person gives a stool sample to when E. coli O157 is obtained in a laboratory (typically 1-3 days).
 The diagnosis of E. coli infection may be reported to the local health department at this time.

 • E. coli isolate shipping time: The time required to ship the E. coli O157 bacteria from the laboratory to the state public health authorities that will perform “DNA fingerprinting” (typically 0-7 days).